 It’s light and easy to carry with its strap.
 And it’s not a problem if it gets wet.
 Just be sure to let it air dry before you store it.

-This wearable blanket has a big front pocket and comes with a small pillow.
-And I do mean comes with a small pillow, not folds up into a pillow like some other options.
-That way, you can use the pillow and blanket at the same time.
+This soft blanket is made of microfiber fleece and comes with a small inflatable pillow.
+And I do mean comes with a small pillow.
+Unlike other options, the blanket doesn't fold up into a pillow, which means you can use the pillow and blanket at the same time.

 Both the blanket and pillow zip up into a little bag.
 It’s lightweight, easy to carry, and, most importantly, very cozy!

-I recommend an RV Lifestyle beanie at the very least since the wearable blanket doesn’t have a hood.
+We recommend an RV Lifestyle beanie, at the very least since the travel blanket doesn’t have a hood.
 It’s also nice to have an RV Lifestyle long-sleeve shirt or sweatshirt to keep the bugs off your arms.

 Stinkin’ mosquitos can ruin stargazing faster than a shooting star.
 I have two recommendations for bug spray.
 The first is a DEET-free botanical formula called Buzz Away Extreme.
 It’s perfect for those who want to use a natural repellent against mosquitos and ticks.